bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 A common scheduling issue is that one system needs to see the effects of commands queued in another system.
 Before 0.13, you would have to manually insert an `apply_deferred` system between the two.
-Bevy now detects when a system with commands is ordered relative to another and inserts the `apply_deferred` for you.
+Bevy now detects when a system with commands is ordered relative to other systems and inserts the `apply_deferred` for you.

 ```rust
 // Before 0.13